nbshelton/bitdump/README.md

       * `--fieldgt` (FIELD > VALUE)
       * `--fieldlte` (FIELD <= VALUE)
       * `--fieldgte` (FIELD >= VALUE)

+  * `-f [FILE]` will attempt to dump the contents of FILE instead of database contents.
+Note that for this to be successful, the database user must have LOAD_FILE() permissions and must have read permissions on the file specified.

+    Alias: `--file`

   * `-v` is used to indicate the amount of logging output to display while running the script (either `-v` or `-vv`.
 If no verbose flag is given, no logging output will be displayed (but the final database structure will still be printed when the script completes).